 Accent pillows are another staple in the design World and whatever can be said for blankets, the same goes for accent pillows.
 With every season comes the opportunity to update your space with some new accent pillows.
 Winter is no exception!
 Seasonal changes are a great excuse to indulge yourself and buy new items you may have had your eye on.
 Decorating in the winter is all about creating a cozy and comfortable space so consider adding textures like Mongolian fur or sheepskin pillows for added warmth.
 You can create a space worth hibernating in, by using oversized 24” pillows and the increasingly popular large floor cushions to lounge on.

 If you have anything other then carpet on your floors you will definitely want to incorporate a rug into your décor this season.
 Take the chill off of the bare floors and give your toes the relief they need!
 Aside from keeping your toes and feet toasty, incorporating a rug is also a great way to add more colour or pattern to your décor.
-A big trend right now, especially for the colder months is to layer two or more rugs.
-A great way to accomplish this look is adding a jute fiber area rug under a cowhide rug.
+A big trend right now, especially for the colder months, is to layer two or more rugs.
+A great way to accomplish this look is by adding a large jute fibre area rug under a cowhide rug.
 Not only are you keeping your feet warm, both rugs add a natural and organic feel to the space.

 Day light savings has come and gone leaving us with shorter days and less natural light.
 Because of this you will notice your lights working overtime compared to in the warmer months.
 You will want to complement your basic overhead lighting with smaller table and floor lamps.
 The basic rule of thumb when it comes to lighting is to include at least one of each type of lamp: an overhead fixture, a table lamp, a floor lamp and a task lamp.
 You will likely not use all of these at one time but it gives you a lot of options and ensures all of your lighting needs are covered.
-When days are gray and we’re snowed in, good lighting will help your room feel warm and inviting.
+When days are grey and we’re snowed in, good lighting will help your room feel warm and inviting.